What Are the Different Types of Artificial Intelligence (AI)?

 What are the different types of AI?

 The first AI classification system defines artificial intelligence based on its functionality (i.e. what it can do.)
-We’ll call this the functional classification system.
-It contains four different categories:
+We’ll call this the functional classification system and briefly go through the four different categories:

 Given identical inputs, reactive machines will always produce an identical output.
 While this means that reactive machines are relatively limited, they are still extremely useful as they are highly effective at conducting specific tasks.
 For this reason, they’re commonly used today.